AhmedFarrukh/QuantizationExperiments/notebooks/measuring_inference_times.md

 :::{.cell}
 Since the result of the benchmark is reported as text on the console, we can define a parsing function to extract the data.
 The parsing function takes the output of the benchmark as an input and adds the results to a dictionary of metrics.

+The function employs regular expressions to extract key performance metrics from the output logs.
+It defines specific patterns and attempts to match these against the output logs.
+When a match is identified, the corresponding metrics are stored in a dictionary provided to the function.
+The metrics, as defined earlier, serve as the keys in this dictionary.
+Each key is associated with an array that contains the values reported for that metric, allowing for organized and accessible data retrieval for further analysis.
 :::